Early in the next decade, you could be making that cry and looking toward the sky. Yes, there is now fact in science fiction.

 The firm said it is now working “constructively” with aviation regulatory authorities but declined to put a date on when Cora might start work.

-It is certainly an exciting and remarkable era we are living in, and gives a whole new meaning to ‘hailing a ride.’
+It is undoubtedly an exciting and remarkable era we are living in, and gives a whole new meaning to ‘hailing a ride.’